 So, your credit score won’t drop right away.
-Even if you close a brand new credit card, it will be ten years old by the time it falls off your credit report.
-If you’ve opened any new cards since then, your credit score will take a dip because the average age of your accounts has decreased.
+Even if you close a brand new credit card, if it’s a positive account, it will remain on your credit report for ten years.
+However, new cards will lower your credit score because the average age of your accounts has decreased.

 Another way you can hurt your credit score by closing a credit card is your credit utilization ratio.
 This term refers to the amount of credit card debt you owe compared to the amount of credit available to you.

 For example, if you owe $2,000 on a credit card, but have three different cards with credit limits totaling $10,000, then your credit utilization ratio is 20%.
 But if you close one of those cards that has a $3,000 credit limit, you bring your total available credit down to $7,000.

 When you recalculate your credit utilization ratio, it jumps up to 28.5%.
 Having a higher credit utilization negatively affects your credit.
 It’s also a red flag to lenders that you may not have a lot of credit left to use.

 How much does closing a credit card hurt your credit score?

-It could cause a pretty significant drop in your credit score.
+It could cause a pretty significant drop in your credit scores.
 It depends on how old your credit card account is, how many other credit cards you have, and how old they are.

 If you have recently closed a credit card, it’s worth contacting the creditor and asking if they can re-open it.